Task Cancelation

 There are three ways to self cancel a task:

-1. Call task.abort() to cancel all task instances.
+to cancel all task instances. - Call

-2. Call task[lastCalled/lastStarted].cancel() to cancel the most recent instance.
+to cancel the most recent instance. - Get each individual instance and call

 Sometimes you’ll also need to differentiate between instances that you canceled versus those that were canceled due to flow control policies.
-For this, you can check the selfCanceled property of each instance, which will only be true if the instance was canceled manually.
+For this, you can check the selfCanceled

 For example: